Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Need funding fast?
+Didn't get a grant?
 Apply for an online business loan

-The Shuttered Venue grant program is meant to help venues that are financially affected by state-mandated shutdowns and social distancing guidelines.
+The Shuttered Venue grant program was meant to help venues that are financially affected by state-mandated shutdowns and social distancing guidelines.
 Read our guide to grants for businesses affected by COVID-19 to learn about more options.

 More guides on Finder